-AWS Assume Role for CMDB Discovery: Why Cross-Account Access Control Matters for Security
+AWS Assume Role for CMDB Discovery: The Security Case for Temporary Credentials

 The Security Risk of Static AWS Keys for CMDB Discovery

-When an IT administrator configures AWS discovery in a CMDB tool for the first time, the path of least resistance is a service account with a static Access Key ID and Secret Access Key.
+When you configure AWS discovery in a CMDB tool for the first time, the path of least resistance is a service account with a static Access Key ID and Secret Access Key.
 The key pair goes into the CMDB discovery configuration, and discovery runs with the IAM permissions attached to that user.

-This approach works — but it introduces three security problems that grow more severe as the environment scales.
+This approach works.
+However, it introduces three security problems that grow more serious as your environment scales.

 Static IAM user keys do not expire by default.
-They remain valid until explicitly rotated or revoked.
-If the CMDB tool’s configuration is ever exposed — through a misconfigured repository, a support ticket with screenshots, or a compromised admin account — those keys can be used by an attacker for as long as they remain valid.
+They stay valid until you explicitly rotate or revoke them.
+If your CMDB tool’s configuration is ever exposed, through a misconfigured repository, a support ticket screenshot, or a compromised admin account, an attacker can use those keys for as long as they remain valid.

-AWS Security Hub and CIS AWS Foundations Benchmark both flag IAM access keys older than 90 days as a finding.
-In practice, CMDB integration keys often go unrotated for years.
+AWS Security Hub and the CIS AWS Foundations Benchmark both flag IAM access keys older than 90 days as a finding.
+Without an active key rotation policy, this gap commonly extends well beyond that 90-day benchmark in practice.

-A single static key pair is associated with one IAM user in one AWS account.
-For organizations managing multiple AWS accounts (development, staging, production, audit, etc.), static keys require either a separate key pair per account — a key management problem — or centralized credentials with complex cross-account trust relationships that are harder to reason about securely.
+A single static key pair belongs to one IAM user in one AWS account.
+For organisations managing multiple AWS accounts, development, staging, production, audit, and static keys require either a separate key pair per account (a key management burden) or centralized credentials with cross-account trust relationships that are harder to reason about securely.

-Every additional service that holds a copy of a static key pair expands the blast radius of a key compromise.
-A CMDB discovery engine, a monitoring tool, and a reporting platform all holding copies of the same key means a single credential exposure compromises all three integrations simultaneously.
+Every additional service that holds a copy of a static key pair expands the exposure scope of a key compromise.
+When a CMDB discovery engine, a monitoring tool, and a reporting platform all hold copies of the same key, a single credential exposure compromises all three integrations at once.

 How AWS Assume Role with STS Works

-AWS STS (Security Token Service) generates short-lived temporary credentials when a principal assumes a role.
-The temporary credentials include an Access Key ID, a Secret Access Key, and a Session Token — all of which expire after a configurable duration, typically 1 to 12 hours.
+AWS STS (Security Token Service) generates short-lived credentials when a principal assumes a role.
+These credentials include an Access Key ID, a Secret Access Key, and a Session Token , all of which expire after a configurable duration, typically 1 to 12 hours.

-- The discovery engine uses those temporary credentials to enumerate resources in the target account.
+- The discovery engine uses those credentials to enumerate resources in the target account.

 - When the credentials expire, the discovery engine requests a fresh set on the next run.